g-loot/g-loot.github.io/docs/voucher/intro.md

 ---
 id: intro
-title: Voucher Prize Distribution
+title: G-Rewards
 sidebar_label: Introduction
 ---

-The voucher prize distribution service is a way for game developers to enable real-money prizes in their products.
+G-Rewards is a collection of services whose aim is to to enable game developers to use real-money prizes in their products.
 The integration is very lightweight and non-intrusive and leaves much creative freedom to the game studio.
 This service is suitable for promotional events and larger tournaments where there is no entry fee.

 ## What we provide